“Whether you think you can, or you think you can’t – you’re right.” – Henry Ford

 Excited, I shared my plan with friends and family, most of whom had well-intentioned but misguided advice and comments.
 Do you know how hard it is to get a work visa in America?
 Do you know how selective the Walt Disney Company is?
 Do you really think you’re going to stand out among the tens of thousands of people that apply for jobs there each and every year?

 Fortunately, I was too young and too determined to listen.
-Instead, I decided to preserve and persist.
+Instead, I decided to persevere and persist.
 In this case, perseverance came in the form of 27 calls to The Walt Disney Company in the span of 27 straight days.
 Eventually, I wore down the gatekeepers, got the right person on the phone, and shortly thereafter found myself with an entry-level position in the PR Department for Disney Parks.

 I was in the door.
 Now I just needed to earn my keep.